-The instrument is capable of working with two advanced internal setpoints.
-The status of these setpoints is displayed on the LCD.
-Each setpoint are associated with a physical output driver but it may also be simply used as an indicator.
+The instrument is capable of performing as a check weigher.
+The status of the check weighing is displayed on the LCD and the three LEDs on the front of the indicator.
+Each value is associated with a physical output driver but it may also be simply used as an indicator.

-14.1.
-Setpoint Menu Setup - SET.PTS (K356)
+12.1.
+Check Weighing Menu Setup - CHECK.W